ppy/osu-wiki/wiki/Tournaments/OWC/2/en.md

 3. Map banning **does not apply** in the entirety of the tournament.
 4. Each team must have 4 players for each map.
 They can be exchanged freely after a map is concluded.
 5. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
-6. Each captain must use the "!roll" command once in #multiplayer.
+6. Each captain must use the `!roll` command once in `#multiplayer`.
    - The captain with the higher roll decides which team **picks** first.
-7. The results of eatch match will be posted on the discussion thread after the match has been concluded by either of the team captains.
+7. The results of each match will be posted on the discussion thread after the match has been concluded by either of the team captains.

 ### Stage instructions